+2521 Other disa ualify inσ crimes.
+Z.J.Z.I Other uisq uaiii /IIIK CHILLES.

 2.5.2.1 Other disqualifying crimes.

-Does the Tribal Lead Agency disqualify child care staff members based on their conviction for any other crimes not specifically listed in 98.43(c)(i)?

-- [] No. - [] State conducts all background checks and determines disqualifying crimes. - [x] Yes.
-Describe other disqualifying crimes and provide a citation: In addition, the TLA may disqualify applicants with criminal records involving commercial sexual exploitation of a minor, felony offenses involving contributing to the delinquency of a minor, aggravated or armed robbery and DUI.

-2.5.2.2 Alternative approach to lifetime ban for disqualifying offenses.

-Note: Applicable Provider Types can be selected in 1.7.1.1 Providers that Offer Direct Services

-ACF will consider alternative approaches where the Tribal Lead Agency implements less than a lifetime ban for offenses that are not crimes against children.
+Does the Tribal Lead Agency disqualify child care staff members based on their conviction for any other crimes not specifically listed in 98.43(c)(i)? [ ] No. [ ] Yes.
+Describe other disqualifying crimes and provide a citation: 2.5.2.2 Alternative approach to lifetime ban for disqualifying offenses.
+Note: Applicable Provider Types can be selected in 1.7.1.1 Providers that Offer Direct Services ACF will consider alternative approaches where the Tribal Lead Agency implements less than a lifetime ban for offenses that are not crimes against children.
 Tribes may adopt an individualized review process for determining employment eligibility for those convicted of crimes that are not crimes against children.
 Tribal Lead Agencies must justify any alternative approach in 2.5.7.

-Does the Tribal Lead Agency use an alternative approach that implements a less than lifetime ban for offenses that are not crimes against children?

-[x] N [] Y 1.
-If yes, check the type of provider(s) to which the alternative approach for disqualifying crimes applies. [] Tribally Operated Centers and Tribally Regulated Providers (includes center-based child care and family child care) [] State-Licensed Providers (includes center-based child care and family child care) [] Relative Providers [] All other providers eligible to deliver CCDF services (includes license-exempt and in- home child care providers)
+Does the Tribal Lead Agency use an alternative approach that implements a less than lifetime ban for offenses that are not crimes against children? [ ] No [ ] Yes If yes, check the type of provider(s) to which the alternative approach for disqualifying crimes applies. [ ] Tribally Operated Centers and Tribally Regulated Providers (includes center-based child care and family child care) [ ] State-Licensed Providers (includes center-based child care and family child care)[ ] Relative Providers [ ] All other providers eligible to deliver CCDF services (includes license-exempt and inhome child care providers)